How Can We Make Websites More Accessibility Friendly?

 It is easy to integrate accessibility from scratch rather than doing it in retrospect.

 - Use well-structured HTML

-Certain colours and patterns can be difficult for people with dementia or learning disabilities such as dyslexia to interpret, not to mention being meaningless for colour blind users.
-So colour should not be depended on to transmit information.
+Certain colors and patterns can be difficult for people with dementia or learning disabilities such as dyslexia to interpret, not to mention being meaningless for color-blind users.
+So the color should not be depended on to transmit information.

 - Provide Transcripts

 Providing an alternative way to engage with any audio or video content is an important feature of accessibility.

 - Making dynamic pages accessible

 Some dynamic page elements that update without a page reload can cause problems for screen readers.
 These pages should be made accessible by using ARIA and HTML 5.